syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 documentation: ug
 ---

-# Predefined dialogs in Blazor Dialog componen
+# Predefined Dialogs in Blazor Dialog component

 The dialog component is used to render the `Alert`, `Confirm` and `Prompt` dialogs with the minimal code.
 The alert, confirm and prompt dialogs are shown using [DialogServices](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html).